-If you have existing schedules in other programs that you want to migrate to Trumba® Connect, you can import the schedules.
+If you have event information or event calendars in other programs that you want to migrate to Trumba® Connect, you can import the information.

 - iCalendar (.ics) or vCalendar (.vcs)

 - Comma separated values (.csv) or tab delimited (.txt) text files

 - Microsoft® Excel worksheet (.xls and .xlsx)

 You can also import events in one of these formats from a Web URL.